Patient and resident experience

 *These results exclude cataract suite procedures.

-Survey results for cataract patients (January to March 2019):
+Survey results for Cataract patients (October to December 2023):

 Mount Hope Centre for Long Term Care